kyanny/chrome-ext-wip-pull-request-unhighlighter-for-github/README.md

 You can customize

 * Matching Pattern
-* Case Insensitive flag
+* Case Insensitive Flag
-* Unhighlignt color
+* Unhighlignt Color
 * Opacity

 at Options page.